Parking Sign Redesign

 - For how long?

-To find out whether it made sense to others, I posted it under a parking sign outside my window and left a sharpie and feedback box for people to write in.
-After several days, it said "This is awesome.
+The first step was to see if the concept made sense to others.
+I posted it under a parking sign outside my window and left a sharpie where people could write in their comments.
+After several days it read, "This is awesome.
 The Mayor should hire you."
 Since then, I've worked with drivers, city officials, traffic engineers, and the colorblind community to iterate on the design and to encourage adoption.
 Along the way, I created a colorblind council, parking sign kits, downloadable templates, a map of confusing signs, and a parking sign generator.